Bookmarking Book Art – More Manutius in Manchester and More to Come

 Boekwetenschap en Handschriftenkunde Amsterdam

-rankfurt is upon us, so here is a celebration of type and the book.
+rankfurt and its book fair continues, so here is a celebration of type and the book.
 The initial “F” comes from Boekwetenschap en Handschriftenkunde Amsterdam, where Paul Dijstelberge and others have posted over 30,000 photos of initials, ornaments and type in cooperation with the Special Collections, Amsterdam; the Royal Library, The Hague; and the Archive at Alkmaar.

 Jaap Harskamp, Dijstelberge’s coauthor at In Loving Memory of the Book, an equally “voluminous” site, writes: